vivshaw/zettel/pages/ReLU.md

+---
-tags:: neural networks, machine learning
+tags: neural networks, machine learning
+---

 - Rectified Linear Units- basically linear functions, except that every value that would be negative is instead 0.